mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 If you think you know all about SVG, think again.
 Besides letting us create amazing graphics that don't get blurred when resized, these little friends bring us a whole myriad of possibilities.
-But it's not until we go beyond making simple icon sets that we start to see all the wonders they have to offer.
+But it's not until we go beyond making simple icon sets that we start to see all the wonders they have to offer us.

 If you know what I mean, then this post is probably not for you.
 But if you don't, then please join me in this thrilling adventure as we take a deep dive into wild territory.
 Start you CSS pre-processors and open your favourite code editor.
 It's going to be a long ride!